Business Development Manager

 Chris was raised in Minnesota and has since traveled the world, both independently and as a 1st Mate on private yachts.
 Chris has had a successful career in yachting as well as an award-winning career as a decorative artist, painting for the rich and famous as well as overseeing large crews on multi-million dollar projects.
 His work ethic, leadership skills and attention to detail have always landed him in leadership roles within whatever organization he has been a part of.
 Chris has been a member VERC’s administrative team since its opening day in 2012 when he took on the role of director of operations.
 Now, with Ethos, Chris is VERC’s business development manager.
-Chris is responsible for many of the important “behind the scenes” tasks that help VERC to function seamlessly.
-He is the go-to man whenever there is a problem, and his input and oversight are important in many of VERC’s daily operations including human resources, marketing, communications, equipment maintenance, and handling client questions and concerns.
+Chris is responsible for many of the important business tasks that help VERC grow and prosper.
+His input and oversight are important in many of VERC’s daily operations including human resources, sales, marketing, communications, equipment maintenance, and handling client questions and concerns.
 Chris is very happy to be here in Hawaii with his husband, Dr. Coleman.
 He is an essential member of the team here at VERC and we are lucky to have him.
 Chris’ ultimate passion is sailing and when he is not helping us here, he can be found sailing, gardening and enjoying Hawaii’s natural beauty with their little sidekick Peanut.

 Maile was born and raised in Hawaii, and lives in Kailua with her husband, four-year-old daughter, and her rescued menagerie of nine cats and a three-legged pit bull.
 She has been working as a veterinary technician for the past 13 years, obtaining her license and working several years in veterinary management during that time.
 She also has been teaching at the University of Hawaii in Manoa for the past 15 years.
 She is completing her doctorate in English, and working toward specialty licensing in veterinary emergency and critical care.
 She is introducing her favorite past times to her daughter -- paddling and kayaking, hiking, reading, and getting messy making art.